 You’ll certainly balls a few things up, so, make sure you know you are ballsing it up and whatever you do do, make sure it is easy to reverse.
 This is important.

 Saving old buildings and saving money, don’t really go together.
-But you can save if you avoid unnecessary treatments (modern damproofing can be effective, but isn’y necessarily the right approach) and aren’t in an unreasonable hurry.
+But you can save if you avoid unnecessary treatments (modern damproofing can be effective, but isn’t necessarily the right approach) and you aren’t in an unreasonable hurry.

-And finally, if you want to live in a house with all the mod cons, then why not move to one?
+And finally, if you want to live in a house with all the mod cons and hospital temperatures, then why not move to one (a modern house not a hospital)?
 Don’t ruin an old one just because of transient modern fashions / obsessions!